 1. draw.io Diagrams by SEIBERT/MEDIA

 draw.io stays a number 1 Confluence plugin for 5 years in the row, and, honestly, this is a well-earned position.
 Describing a process, a notion or presenting a report in the form of a diagram is the best way to make the knowledge more comprehensible. draw.io has a simple interface, extensive functionality and can be mastered intuitively – those are the 3 key advantages that make it so indispensable.
 Will it ever lose its leading position?
-Most probably, yet through its functionality and price it will always remain a must-have plugin for Confluence.
+Most probably, yet through its functionality and price it will always remain a must-have Confluence plugin.

 2. Gliffy Diagram by Gliffy

-Gliffy is another popular diagram plugin and, judging by nearly equal rating and number of downloads, it breathes down draw.io’s neck real hard at the moment.
+Gliffy is another popular diagram Confluence plugin and, judging by nearly equal rating and number of downloads, it breathes down draw.io’s neck real hard at the moment.
 Both diagramming tools have very similar features, like API, drag-and-drop interface, media library, etc, but there’s one little thing that plays significant difference – the cost.
 Gliffy is $10 per month per user, which is 5 more expensive than draw.io, and in most cases this is a winning factor for the latter.
 Moreover, from my experience I would say that Gliffy is rather hard to scale to large enterprises, therefore this is a more suitable option for small and mid-sized businesses.

 3. Table Filter and Charts by StiltSoft

-The demand for this plugin is a clear evidence that in 2018 Confluence is no more reserved to solely IT departments.
+The demand for this plugin is clear evidence that in 2020 Confluence is no more reserved to solely IT departments.
 Business units have also discovered its excellent data-storing functionality and, with the help of this addon, can now drop Microsoft Excel and work with tables without leaving Atlassian ecosystem.
-Table Filter and Charts plugin has a moderate, but more-than-enough set of features like basic and advanced table filtration, data aggregation in tables, numbering, chart updates, etc. Reasonable pricing rates and continuous support only add up to the reasons why your business department should shift to this particular plugin.
+Table Filter and Charts plugin have a moderate, but more-than-enough set of features like basic and advanced table filtration, data aggregation in tables, numbering, chart updates, etc. Reasonable pricing rates and continuous support only add up to the reasons why your business department should shift to this particular plugin.

 5. Scroll PDF Exporter by K15t Software GmbH

-Those two plugins have actually one and the same purpose – to export information from Confluence to Word or PDF formats correspondingly.
+Those two Confluence plugins have actually one and the same purpose – to export information from Confluence to Word or PDF formats correspondingly.
 They both work according to the same principle: a customer creates templates, which are the set of elements (page titles, table contents, headers, footers, etc.) he wants to see in the exported document.
 When performing an export, he matches the Confluence document with the desired template.
 This scheme is simple and, which is more important, the most user-friendly there is, allowing you to set standards for your documents once and for all.
 However, the price could be a bit lower, since the functionality is still rather limited, but since the plugins take top 4 and 5 positions, $5 per month per user doesn’t put the customers off.

 6. Numbered Headings by Avisi B.V.